dnnYANGZHANG/Ghost_module/README.md

-# Use different GhostModules to Accelarate Neural Networks
+# Use ShuffleGhost to Accelarate Neural Networks
 The group project of  CMSC5743-Efficient Computing of Deep Neural Networks  2020fall

 ## Introduction